In 'Barbie', the smash hit of 'Oppenheimer', audiences send a message to Hollywood: Give us something new - ExBulletin

 The numbers don’t lie, Gelfond added.

+Barbenheimer, the social media-fueled merger of Greta Gerwigs Barbie and Christopher Nolans Oppenheimer brought moviegoers back to the cinema in record numbers over the weekend.
+Los Angeles Alamo Drafthouse Cinema has added an extra element to the summer blockbuster battle: Life Size: A Barbie Tribute Drag Show.
+(July 24)

 And the numbers are staggering.
 The total box office in U.S. and Canadian theaters over the weekend was over $300 million, the fourth highest on record.
 Warner Bros.
 Barbie grossed $162 million domestically, the best opening of the year.
 Universals Oppenheimer took in $82.4 million.
-These results, critically acclaimed and months of double-duty viral drumbeat, nearly doubled expectations and stunned Hollywood.
+These results, critically acclaimed and months of a double-duty viral drum beatnearly doubled expectations and amazed Hollywood.

 In Barbenheimer’s wake, many hope Hollywood will learn another lesson than greenlight more toy adaptations and the inevitable Barbie sequel.